brands-d/kMap/README.md

 ## Authors
 - Peter Puschnig, Assoz.
 Prof. Dipl.-Ing.
 Dr. (peter.puschnig@uni-graz.at)
-- Dominik Brandstetter, BSc (dominik.brandstetter@edu.uni-graz.at)
+- Dominik Brandstetter, BSc. (dominik.brandstetter@edu.uni-graz.at)

 ## Installation
 kMap.py was predominantly developed on and for Linux.
 There are currently (19.09.2020) no issues on Windows, however, MacOS stands untested so far.